ManuelCecere/CropOracle/README.md

 # CropOracle
-Project for the course Data Analytics in Smart Agricolture at Polimi Our goal was the prediction of the harvest using satellite images and possible business applications.
+Project for the course Data Analytics in Smart Agricolture at Polimi.

+Our goal was the prediction of the harvest using satellite images and possible business applications.

 Here the presentation for more infos: